Loading... Please wait...

 When TEACH Services, Inc. is interested in acquiring a book manuscript, it usually offers the writer an advance against royalties, or Royalty Advance for short.
 You may have heard about an Author receiving million-dollar advances for hot-topic or in-demand books.
 Most advances are much more modest.
 There is no average advance, but five and six-figure advances are relatively rare, with four-figure advances being far more common.

-A Royalty Advance is a signing bonus paid to the author before publishing the book.
+A Royalty Advance is assigned to your Publishing Agreement to reduce your upfront costs.
 Royalty Advances are against future royalty earnings, which means that for every dollar you receive in your Royalty Advance, you must earn a dollar from future book sales before receiving any additional royalty payments.

 So, for example, if you were to receive a $1,000 advance with a royalty rate that works out to $2 per book sold, you only need to receive sales of 500 to recoup the Royalty Advance.
-Royalty Advances are guaranteed, so even if your book doesn’t sell enough to earn back the Royalty Advance, you don’t have to return the balance to the publisher.
+Royalty Advances are guaranteed, we will not require you to pay this back just because it does not sell well.
+For additional information see HERE and the infographics below:

 When are royalties paid?